dyyap/CommProtocol/README.md

 make
 ```

-Which will compile all the projects for CommProtocol.
+Which will compile all the projects for CommProtocol which includes the test and backend.

 #Note
 CommProtocol Library requires libxbee3 to execute copy the file to your bin folder (ie .exe)
 - Windows {build dir}\libxbee3\(debug or release)\libxbee3.dll
 - Linux: {build dir}\libxbee3\libxbee3.o

-#Build Backend
-use the option 'backend' when invoking cmake:
-cmake -Dtest=ON -Dbackend=ON ../
+You don't need to copy the library for the test and backend since cmake copied them for you.

 ## Design Analysis
 Coming soon...